5 Tips For Saving Electricity With Your Kids

 Rechargeable batteries

-Along with those benefits, making the switch to rechargeable batteries will give you the opportunity to teach your kids basic handyman skills – like how to use a screwdriver and put the batteries in.
+Along with those benefits, using a rechargeable battery with charger will give you the opportunity to teach your kids basic handyman skills – like how to use a screwdriver and put the batteries in.
 This can be a big step towards independence for kids, so allowing them to take charge of battery replacement can act as a milestone that also saves you money in the process.
 Who’d have thought their toys could be such a great teaching tool?

 3. Turn Off the Video games and Play Outside